Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Attacks

+The \textbf{Probabilistic Action Robust MDP} (PR-MDP) method \mycite{tessler2019action} follows the same principle as other adversarial policy approaches, training an adversarial policy to generate perturbations, but applies it to the agent’s actions, as shown in Figure \ref{fig:action_perturbation}.
+In contrast, \mycite{schott2022improving} implemented the adversarial policy RARL, applying it to state perturbations, as illustrated in Figures \ref{fig:state_perturbation} and \ref{fig:next_state_perturbation}.

+All these methods are fundamentally similar: they are adversarial policies that perturb different elements depending on the adversarial action space: transition functions, states, or actions.
+Perturbing transitions or states requires the environment to provide “levers” that the adversarial policy can activate, which often means implementing adapted transition functions.
+This constraint does not exist when perturbing actions, since the actions themselves serve as direct levers.
+However, action-based attacks may have fewer ways to influence the environment’s dynamics compared to state- or transition-based perturbations. \textbf{Cost: All these methods require first to train an adversarial policy, then do 1 forward pass to attack}.

+Adversarial Policies have also been applied in the context of two-player games by \mycite{gleave2020adversarial,wang2022adversarial,wu2021adversarial}, and also advanced techniques as \textbf{Information-Set Monte Carlo Tree Search Best Response} (ISMCTS-BR) \mycite{timbers2022approximate}.

-White-Box Adversarial Policy \textbf{WB-AP} \mycite{casper2022red} is another method for training adversarial policies, but the adversary has white box access to the agent's internal data.
+\paragraph{Augmented Adversarial Policies (White-Box)}\ \\ \textbf{White-Box Adversarial Policy} (WB-AP) \mycite{casper2022red} is another method for training adversarial policies, but the adversary has white-box access to the agent's internal data.
 For example, the adversary takes as input the same observation as the agent, concatenated with the action, the value estimates, and the latent activation (action logits) of the agent.
-This enables to improve the attack effectiveness of the perturbations since the adversary can learn to adapt the perturbations to the internal states of the agent that is attacked.
-It can be applied to any observation, and action spaces.\\ A representation of the integration and usage of Adversarial Policies Attacks to add transition perturbations in an RL context is shown in Figure \ref{fig:wb_adversarial_policy_dynamics_attack}.
+This enables improving the attack effectiveness of the perturbations since the adversary can learn to adapt the perturbations to the internal states of the agent that is attacked.
+It can be applied to any observation and action spaces. \textbf{Cost: first train an adversarial policy, then do 1 backward pass and 1 forward pass to attack}.

+A representation of the integration and usage of Adversarial Policies Attacks to add transition perturbations in an RL context is shown in Figure \ref{fig:wb_adversarial_policy_dynamics_attack}.